Review and road test of the Skoda Superb Estate

 Market and Model

 Potential Superb Estate buyers will not be short of choice.
 You're looking at having to find a premium of around £1,200 if you want this station wagon bodystyle rather than the standard five-door hatch model.
-That means price ranging in the £22,000 to £39,000 bracket through six different levels of trim.
-Most models get the option of DSG auto transmission for a premium of £1,400.
-Go for the volume 2.0 TDI 150PS diesel model and there's the £1,500 option of 4x4 traction.
+That means price ranging in the £25,000 to £38,000 bracket through six different levels of trim.
+Most models come with DSG auto transmission and the more powerful engines get the option of 4x4 traction.

 All versions come decently equipped.
 Even at entry-level 'S'-spec, you can expect to find 16" alloy wheels, a leather multifunction steering wheel, a DAB radio with Bluetooth and a couple of audio inputs, plus a 5" touchscreen.
 The 'SE' grade gains SmartLink phone integration, dual zone air con, rear parking sensors, 17" alloys, cruise control and a 6.5" touchscreen.
 Even plusher 'SE L Executive' trim adds 18" alloys, Bi-xenon lights, electric boot opening, leather seats that are heated up front and an 8" sat nav and infotainment centre.
 Next up are 'SE Technology' and 'Sportline' variants.
 At the top end, flagship 'Laurin & Klement' trim gets a 10-speaker stereo, heated rear seats and a heated windscreen, plus 'KESSY' keyless entry, park assist and even a TV tuner.
 Safety is covered by the usual electronic aids, while more expensive models gain blind spot detection, lane assist and park assist.

 Cost of Ownership